The eBay Schema makes use of many simple schema types. Further, some eBay-defined types (e.g., Amount) are based on simple schema types.

 Because a double is used to represent the amount, this also means whole monetary amounts may be returned with only one 0 after the decimal.
 For example, a dollar value could be returned as 5.0 instead of 5.00 in calls like GetSingleItem.
 See individual topics for specific restrictions beyond this for fields of type Amount.

 |MeasureType||An eBay-defined complex type for specifying a measurement, e.g. for specifying a shipping weight.
 An object of type MeasureType contains a quantity (a decimal) and, optionally, a unit and a system of measurement.

 A decimal value (e.g., 10.25) is meaningful as a quantity when accompanied by a measurement unit (e.g., Pounds).
 The unit attribute in MeasureType is defined as a token.

 If the multiplicity of an element is defined as maxOccurs="unbounded" or a value greater than 1 in the schema, it means you can specify the field multiple times in a request (like you are specifying an array), or eBay can return the field multiple times in the response.
 In this case, the fields must be contiguous.
 That is, in a request, you cannot insert other fields between the repeating fields.
 Otherwise, some of the data will be dropped in an unpredictable manner.

-For example, findItemsByKeywords can return multiple items.
-Here is the definition of the item element in the searchResult schema (SearchResult complexType):
+For example, GetSingleItem can return multiple payment methods for an item.
+Here is the definition of the PaymentMethod element in the Item schema (SimpleItemType):

-In the response, the item fields are always contiguous, with no other fields between them:
+In the response, the PaymentMethods fields are always contiguous, with no other fields between them: